jeremiecoullon/SGMCMCJax/docs/all_samplers.rst

 Samplers:
 ---------

 There are several SGMCMC samplers available.
 Each comes with its own set of tradeoffs.
 Here we list them and very briefly describe the pros and cons of each.
+You can see them in action in `this notebook`_.

+.. _this notebook: nbs/sampler.ipynb

 SGLD:
 ^^^^^